amlarge/my-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I have over ten years of robust experience in data science, advanced technical skills, and contributed to various research projects, ranging from molecular biology to psychology
+bio: I have over ten years of robust experience in data science, advanced technical skills, and contributed to various research projects, ranging from molecular biology to psychology.

 # Interests to show in About widget
 Interests: